Black, Blue, and the Occasionally Splash Copper Marans

 Wooh—we love these dark egg layers—they have become an obsession!
 I have been working on my flock for over five years.
-It has been a love/hate relationship because of the time and effort I have put into my breeding program.
-These beautiful creatures have been a balancing act to maintain color and the breed Standard of Perfection approved by APA.
+It has been a love/hate relationship due to the time and effort I have invested in my breeding program.
+These beautiful creatures have been a balancing act to maintain color and adhere to the breed Standard of Perfection approved by the APA.
 We have over six separate coops working on different traits and features.

-Our breeding program has evolved and matured- as we have cultivated our hens and cockerels.
+Our breeding program has evolved and matured as we have cultivated our hens and cockerels.
 Our goal is to have beautiful Black Copper Marans- we do have a few Blue and Splash Copper Marans.
 We work hard on the Standard of Perfection and Dark Chocolate Egg layers.
 Our goal has always been to blend the two.
 90% of Breeders work on Dark Egg layers without regard to the Standard of Perfection.
 I have always felt that breed integrity was necessary, and moving the breed forward should always be the goal.
 If you were going to work on something, you might as well do it right.
+But- please understand- Marans are a high cull rate- meaning most breeders grow a lot out and select the best going forward.

 **Please understand that Marans egg coloration fades throughout the laying season.
 They tend to be the lightest right before molt and the end of the season.
 They can start extremely dark and lighten as they lay.
 There is a photo showing one hen's eggs throughout the laying cycle as an example-- you could get eggs at any stage of laying. ** New Layers can take up to a month to develop their dark colorations.
-As a hen age, she may also lose her beautiful copper coloration around her neck ** Also- please realize that as hen ages her ability to produce those super dark eggs decreases--- but she still carries that dark egg genetics.
+As a hen ages, she may also lose her beautiful copper coloration around her neck.
+Additionally, please note that her ability to produce those super dark eggs decreases with age, but she still carries that dark egg genetics.

 Marans are still considered a newer breed in the United States.
-Even in my 5+ years of working with them, it is and continues to be a work in progress.
+Even in my 5+ years of working with them, it remains a work in progress.
 We had a ton of ugly ducklings—that means I grew out a lot of roosters and hens-- and selected the best moving forward.
 It has been a lot of work.

 I make no illusions that our flock is perfect.
 We continue to work on our tail set and more vibrant copper coloration in our hens.
 Our goal remains to balance the Standards of Perfection and Dark Egg layers.
 What we can claim is that our form and body stature are perfect!!
 We grow many chickens and only pick out the ones that conform to breed standards or come from super dark eggs.
 We keep trying to bridge that gap.

 Transparency is essential to me, so listed are the flaws in my flock: chest leakage on some roosters.
 I find this trait essential in helping hens who lack copper coloration.
 It is finding the balance between the two.
 Our young cockerels tend to look a bit haggard as they grow out--- patience is essential.
 Those ugly ducklings will transform, and most folks are shocked by their progress.
 So the moral of the story is not to re-home them too soon.
 (You have been warned- you will regret it).
 My darkest laying line may have feathers on the middle toe.
 This is more prevalent in my roosters.
 I also have some dark-laying hens that lack copper around their necks; we have them paired with roosters with tons of copper, thus working on their copper on hackles.
 We continue to work to breed these few imperfections out.
 This past year, we had a few roosters whose tails grew slowly.
 They appeared rumpless-- although after some time, they did start to grow out.
 I typically give our roosters up to a year before we make the final cut.
-They change a lot and have to be given proper time to make an assessment.
+They change frequently and require sufficient time to make an assessment.
+We also experience some copper leakage in our darkest laying chicks; this typically molts out during the first adult molt.

 These are a dual-purpose breed, and we strive to maintain their large stature.
 Some of my roosters are so big that we use turkey bands.
 Pullets typically mature 6-9 months.
 As with most things, genetics can occasionally surprise us.
 I can not guarantee that every pullet I produce will lay the darkest egg possible.
 There are too many genes involved in deciding egg color to be able to predict what every hen will lay reliably.
 There are at least seven brown egg genes and as many as twenty-four.
 Chicks will get a mix of genes, including egg color.
 We have removed many extraordinary chickens from our breeding pens because they did not meet color expectations or were great dark layers that didn't meet the Standard of Perfection.
 It is all a balancing act... but we did it all for those delicious and beautiful eggs!